 The Scenario Reader block outputs the poses of the non-ego actors in the scenario and the left-lane and right-lane boundaries of the ego vehicle.
 To output all lane boundaries of the road on which the ego vehicle is traveling, select the corresponding option for the Lane boundaries to output parameter.

-The actors and lane boundaries are passed to a subsystem containing the sensor blocks.
+The actors, lane boundaries, and ego vehicle pose are passed to a subsystem containing the sensor blocks.
 Open the subsystem.

 The X-axis points forward from the ego vehicle.